Administrative law in Singapore: Heads of judicial review

 These heads of review do not form a conclusive list.
-Lord Diplock stated: "That is not to say that further development on a case by case basis may not in course of time add further grounds", and alluded to the possibility that in future the principle of proportionality, as recognized in the administrative law of several European Economic Community countries, might be adopted.
+Lord Diplock stated: "That is not to say that further development on a case by case basis may not in course of time add further grounds", and alluded to the possibility that in future the principle of proportionality, as recognised in the administrative law of several European Economic Community countries, might be adopted.
 The Singapore Court of Appeal affirmed the GCHQ case in Chng Suan Tze v.
 Minister for Home Affairs (1988), and Singapore courts have largely been consistent in following this framework.

 Illegality

 The grounds of judicial review that may be regarded as forms of illegality can be divided into two categories: those that, if proved, mean that the public authority was not empowered to take action or make the decision it did; and those that relate to whether the authority exercised its discretion properly.